Application Groups

 Using application group, you can select the workloads (i.e., Pod, Deployment, ReplicaSet, etc.) of specific applications and restart them.

-1. Use the checkboxes to choose the applications whose workloads you wish to restart, and click the Restart Workload button.
+1. In the Overview page of your application group, use the checkboxes to choose the applications you wish to restart.

 Moreover, you can easily select, deselect, or choose multiple workloads as shown below.